mmstac/MidiReader/README.md

 # MIDI Piano Visualizer (v2)

 A lightweight, browser-based app designed to visualize, learn, and practice piano pieces using standard MIDI (`.mid` or `.midi`) files.
+The notes display size and color can be easily configured for easy viewing, and the app allows stepping through the music either using the step button, microphone (key sound or voice), or waiting for the correct keys to be played on the midi keyboard.

-This app operates entirely in your web browser.
-It leverages HTML5 Canvas, the Web Audio API, and the Web MIDI API to locally parse, synthesize, and visually render tracks—no external software, backend servers, drivers, or heavy sample libraries required.
+This app operates entirely in your web browser, no external software, backend servers, drivers, or heavy libraries required.

 ## 🌟 What's New in v2